suhailkakar/blog.suhailkakar.com/cksu3cmwx0k0jdbs15zhhe221.md

 ## An Ultimate Guide to Git and Github

-As a developer, we all know a little about Git and GitHub but there are some developers who still have doubt and question Git and GitHub.
+As a developer, we all know a little about Git and GitHub but there are some developers who still have doubt and question about Git and GitHub.
 Therefore in this article, I am going to break everything down regarding Git and GitHub, so that you can understand it clearly.

 ## Introduction
 Git is a source code management technology used by DevOps.
 It is a free and open-source version control system that is used to efficiently manage small to extremely big projects.